Go to Dictionary

 Illustrations should be supplied separately as .tiff or .jpeg files.
 Please supply proof of permission to use.
+Please indicate where in the text the illustration should ideally be placed, page breaks permitting, and supply any caption in a separate “captions” file.

 Paragraphs may have a set indent or be indented with ONE tab.
 Please do not use extra line space between paragraphs – NEVER with a manual return.